Tata Xover

 The Tata Xover (pronounced "crossover") is a 7-seat crossover SUV concept car created by the Indian automaker Tata Motors.
-It was first introduced at the 2005 Geneva Motor Show.
+It was first introduced in 2005 at the 75th Geneva Motor Show.

 The Xover is 4.85 m long and designed to accept Tata's next generation Euro IV compliant powertrains.
+The company also stated that the car would be available in both diesel and petrol and can also be fitted with a Euro III engine.